Valink-Solutions/Teller-CLI/README.md

 ## Testing

-Not tested on anything other than MacOS 13.2.1.
+Limited testing was done on MacOS 13 and Windows 10

 ## Usage